Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling

 \subsection{Cosmological Simulation}

 Many supervised machine learning models, such as the image-to-image diffusion model that will be described in Section \ref{sec:machine_learning}, require large amounts of data for training.
-We generate a large number of simulated galaxy clusters by running a cosmological simulation of galaxy clusters with an updated version of \texttt{HYPER} \citep{2022ApJ...925..134H}, a hydro-particle code for efficient and rapid simulations of baryons and dark matter.
+We generate a large number of simulated galaxy clusters by running a cosmological simulation with an updated version of \texttt{HYPER} \citep{2022ApJ...925..134H}, a hydro-particle code for efficient and rapid simulations of baryons and dark matter.
 The hydro simulation used here has a moderately large volume so as to produce many galaxy clusters, paired with a high enough resolution to model internal cluster structures.
-This combination of large volume and high resolution is made possible due to the novel approach of subgrid models for the thermodynamics of the ICM and IGM, which results in three orders of magnitude speedup compared to a standard hydrodynamics code.
-In particular, we use an ICM pressure profile and IGM temperature-density relation, both of which can be systematically varied for parameter space studies, and these facilitate the creation of mock X-ray and SZ observations from the simulated ICM.
+This combination of large volume and high resolution is made possible due to the novel use of subgrid models for the thermodynamics of the ICM and intergalactic medium (IGM), resulting in a three-order-of-magnitude speedup compared to a standard hydrodynamics code.